20th Century Sculptors

 David Smith (1906-1965)

-The most influential and original sculptor of the pre-war generation, famous for his abstract compositions of different metals and junk materials, once described as "3-D metal calligraphy."
+The most influential and original American sculptor of the pre-war generation, famous for his abstract compositions of different metals and junk materials, once described as "3-D metal calligraphy."

 Seamus Murphy (1907-1975)